-SCIDpda owns and/or manages nine neighborhood properties that include nearly 500 units of affordable housing for over 700 low-income individuals including families and seniors.
-Our properties also include nearly 200,000 square feet of affordable commercial/retail space that is home to the majority of our neighborhood's community-based service agencies and small immigrant-owned businesses.
-We have rehabilitated several historic buildings to meet the needs of our community's residents and businesses.
+SCIDpda currently owns and/or manages affordable housing for over 700 low-income residents, including single individuals, families, and seniors.
+Our buildings also include approximately 200,000 sq. ft. of commercial/retail space, home to dozens of independent businesses, neighborhood non-profits, and service providers.
+We have developed new projects and rehabilitated historic buildings to meet the community’s needs and encourage future growth and long-term neighborhood sustainability.

 Recent Successes and Current Challenges

 Our effectiveness is measured by our ability to preserve the neighborhood's traditional culture and community while enhancing the neighborhood in ways that support long-term economic growth and sustainability.
 In 2014, IDEA Space leveraged approximately $1.3 million to support neighborhood projects and efforts around public safety, the built environment, business assistance, and capacity building.
 Most recently, IDEA Space launched the CID’s first coworking space, Hing Hay Coworks, intended to cater to local freelancers, entrepreneurs, boutique agencies, and startups.

 General operating support is needed to ensure that we can maintain our current level of service.

 SCIDpda is well-respected and recognized as a premier development authority.
 We are successful in convening and leveraging support of local development projects and facilitating communication among local community groups, outside interest groups, and property owners.

 Accessibility and Cultural Competency